The Unknown Way to Add Excitement to your Vocal

 The Exciter is for those cases where your EQ just doesn’t cut it.
 It’s a very simple alternative, since it doesn’t really have a lot of buttons to push.
 The one in Logic only really has two settings.
 The frequency where you want to start adding harmonics, and the amount you want to add.

 Don’t go overboard.
-Start at around 5 kHz and move up until you’re satisfied with the frequencies added.
+Start at around 5 kHz and up until you’re satisfied with the frequencies added.
 Don’t add more than around 20 – 40% of harmonics to the signal, since you just want to lift the signal, not make is a noticeable effect.

 Easy Excitement